top of page

 Significant drop, since 2000, in number of States never elected to the Security Council

 When the millennium began on 1 January 2000, out of then 191 UN Member States,[1] eighty had never served on the Security Council.
-By 9 June 2022, the date of the most recent Council elections, twenty additional countries have been elected as first-time members.
+Since then, 21 additional countries have been elected as first-time members.
 They are (with year of election):

 Albania (2021)